taehyounpark/queryosity/README.md

 To preserve uniqueness (should it be desired) of identifiers associated with branched selections, replacing `filter` with `channel` for selection(s) after the fork, such that the _path_ of a selection includes the upstream selection to form a unique string, may be helpful (as done above).

 ## 3. Counting entries
-### 3.1 Booking counters and accessing their results
+### 3.1 Booking aggregations and accessing their results
-A `counter` defines an action that is
+A `aggregation` defines an action that is
 - Performed `at()` at a selection, i.e. only if the cut has passed.
     -  Handling (or ignoring) the selection weight.
 - Can be `fill()`ed with columns such that their values are also handled.